-Option Function

-All Picture Files File Upload: Tap on the folder, browse and select the files inside.
-Tap on the menu icc and select Upload selected Files to upload the files to your computer.
-File Download: Tap on the folder and then tap on the menu icon, select Downloa Files .
-You can browse the files and select the files that you want to download to you smart phone/tablet device.
+Option Function All Picture Files File Upload: Tap on the folder, browse and select the files inside.
+Tap on the menu icc All Music Files and select Upload selected Files to upload the files to your computer.
+All Video Files File Download: Tap on the folder and then tap on the menu icon, select Downl Files.
+You can browse the files and select the files that you want to download to y smart phone/tablet device.
+All Files User Contacts Tap on the folder and then tap on the menu icon to use the options including Back to remote, Restore From remote, View Remote Contact, and Reselect Compute Call Log

-All Music Files

-All Video Files

-All Files

-User Contacts Tap on the folder and then tap on the menu icon to use the options including Backup

-Call Log to remote, Restore From remote, View Remote Contact, and Reselect Comput